Home >> Our Services >> Discovery Assessments

-Discovery assessments are issued by HMRC under Section 29(1) of the Taxes Management Act 1970.
+These assessments are issued by HMRC under Section 29(1) of the Taxes Management Act 1970.

 What are Discovery Assessments?

-Discovery assessments may be raised if income has not been declared, tax has been under-assessed, or excessive tax relief has been awarded.
+They may be raised if income has not been declared, tax has been under-assessed, or excessive tax relief has been awarded.

-Discovery assessments are often issued in relation to offshore bank and building society accounts, as these are harder for HMRC to find.
+They are often issued in relation to offshore bank and building society accounts, as these are harder for HMRC to find.